Plan the conversation carefully.

 What am I asking for next?

-Turn deactivation strategies into one request, one boundary, or one repair step.
+Turn can you see attachment style in texts? look at patterns, not labels into one request, one boundary, or one repair step.

 What will tell me to pause?